Glaciarcs

 In Glaciarc society, alignment is deeply intertwined with their harsh environment and the doctrines of their faith.
 Glaciarcs predominantly adhere to a Lawful Evil alignment, reflecting their structured, often oppressive social order and their ruthless efficiency in maintaining control and dominance.
 This alignment manifests in their strict adherence to the laws and traditions established by their theocratic leaders.
 Their approach to life is pragmatic and driven by a belief in the inherent strength of their race and the need to impose order upon a chaotic world.
 While their alignment is generally Lawful Evil, individual Glaciarcs may exhibit a range of personal ethics, shaped by their experiences and interpretations of their faith.

-Type: Humanoid (glaciarc)
+Type Humanoid (glaciarc)

-Speed: 30ft
+Speed 30ft

-Language: Glaciarcs begin play speaking Common and Glaciel (a dialect that reminds a lot the orcish language).
+Glaciarcs begin play speaking Common and Glaciel (a dialect that reminds a lot of the orcish language).
 With high intelligence scores they can choose extra languages from the following: Giant, Gnoll, Infernal and Undercommon.

 Weapon Familiarity: Greatswords, greataxes, falcions and the unique crafted Glacial Greataxe.